-South Africa v Italy
+South Africa into last 16 with first World Cup win

 Post update

-Foul by Bongeka Gamede (South Africa).
+Foul by Wendy Shongwe (South Africa).

 Post update